 The Company requires its stations to adhere to, and comply with, the Sponsorship ID Laws and this policy.
 The Company also has an obligation to disclose noncompliance with the Sponsorship ID Laws to the FCC within 30 days following discovery of such noncompliance.
-Accordingly, all employees who perform or directly supervise the performance of duties related to the Sponsorship ID Laws must be familiar with, adhere to and comply with the Sponsorship ID Laws and this policy, and must immediately report any incidents of noncompliance to the Compliance Hotline.
+Accordingly, all employees who perform or directly supervise the performance of duties related to the Sponsorship ID Laws must be familiar with, adhere to and comply with the Sponsorship ID Laws and this policy, and must immediately report any incidents of noncompliance to the Compliance email address or the Compliance Hotline.

-Any questions related to this policy and the Sponsorship ID Laws may be directed to the Chief Compliance Officer or the Company's Legal department or by calling the Compliance Hotline number above.
+Any questions related to this policy and the Sponsorship ID Laws may be directed to the Chief Compliance Officer or the Company's Legal department or by contacting the Compliance email address (Compliance@sbgtv.com) by calling the Compliance Hotline number above.
 Failure to adhere to and/or comply with the above requirements may subject the employee(s) involved to disciplinary action, up to and including discharge.